 Lake Louise Trailer Campground

-Snuggle up near the famed Lake Louise as this campground is just 1km from town and 4km from the lake itself.
-Only hard-sided camping units are allowed here (the tent campground isn’t open in winter).
+Snuggle up near the famed Lake Louise as the Lake Louise Trailer Campground is just 1km from town and 4km from the lake itself.
+There are 40 reservable *hard-sided only* camping units that are all equipped with electricity open year-round.
+The tent and soft-sided camper campground isn’t open in winter.
+Note that there is a 14 day maximum stay.

 McLean Creek Campground